hweifluids/Py3DFTLE-Doc/source/5_gui.rst

 solver runs, monitoring progress, and previewing FTLE results without typing the full command line manually.

-Unlike the archived legacy GUI, the current interface no longer offers multiple backends.
-It always launches the native CUDA solver, using the same ``.par``-based workflow described in :ref:`inputdeck` and the same structured-VTK input assumptions described in :ref:`input`.
+The interface launches the native CUDA solver, using the same ``.par``-based workflow described in :ref:`inputdeck` and the same structured-VTK input assumptions described in :ref:`input`.